 People who live in residential aged care often have more chronic diseases than the general population, so they are likely to need more visits to their GP.
-GPs also play a central role in prescribing medicines for older people in residential aged care.
+GPs also play a central role in prescribing medicines for older people in residential aged care66.

-GP attendances to residential aged care facilities in Tasmania are lower than for all of Australia.
-In 2016-17 the number of GP attendances in residential aged care facilities per patient was 14.3, lower than the Australian average of 16.6 attendances.
+GP attendances for people using permanent residential aged care facilities (RACFs) in Tasmania are lower than for all of Australia67.
+In 2016-17 the number of GP attendances in residential aged care facilities per patient was 16.8, lower than the Australian average of 20.7 attendances67.